 Louise left the BBC in 2014 and set up Little Bird Films with Tammy Kennedy in 2018.
 She has a degree in archaeology and a Masters degree in Investigative Journalism.
 She plays the piano, flute and violin and is a keen Liverpool FC fan.

 Tammy is a producer/director with substantial development experience in popular factual programmes, documentaries and formats.
-She has recently been selected onto the prestigious Factual Fast Track development programme, funded by Channel 4, BBC Wales and S4C.
+In 2020 she was selected onto the prestigious Factual Fast Track development programme, funded by Channel 4, BBC Wales and S4C.
 This ambitious initiative aims to invest in fast tracking the next generation of factual creative leaders in Wales.

 After graduating from Aberystwyth University with a degree in Film and Television, Tammy spent a number of years living in New Zealand, Australia and South East Asia.
 Although proudly Welsh, Tammy's been passionate about travelling, foreign cultures and exploring remote locations ever since.